pheymann/talks/typelevel-summit-2018/post.md

 type users = Path[usersW.T]
 ```

 That's it.
 That is the basic concept of how we can describe our apis as types.
-We just reuse this concept now for the remaining element like the segment.
+We just reuse this concept now for the remaining elements like the segment.

 ```Scala